-- MUMFest: New Bern, North Carolina, presents its annual award-winning family festival from October 12 to 14, 2018.
+- MUMFest: New Bern, North Carolina, presents its annual award-winning family festival.
 The event kicks off with a live concert and features an array of attractions, including live entertainment, amusement rides, activities for kids, roving dance troupes and street performers, local arts and crafts, food vendors, and more.

 - Swansboro Mullet Festival: Fried, broiled, stewed—you can get a mullet any way you like it at this charming annual Swansboro festival.
-Beginning with a parade, the festival features great food, arts and crafts, beach music, and lots of family fun on October 13 and 14, 2018.
+Beginning with a parade, the festival features great food, arts and crafts, beach music, and lots of family fun.

 - Carolina BalloonFest: In addition to enjoying the sites of 50 colorful hot air balloons, which launch twice daily, the balloon festival also includes competitions and flights, a balloon glow, aviation displays, activities for kids, arts and crafts, entertainment, and wine and beer gardens.
-The festival will take place in Statesville, North Carolina, on October 19, 20, and 21, 2018.
+The festival will take place in Statesville, North Carolina.

 - The Barbecue Festival: On the last Saturday in October, Lexington hosts an annual barbecue cook-out.
 Attracting more than 100,000 barbecue lovers, this festival celebrates and serves just one kind of barbeque—Lexington style.
 After sampling in the barbecue tent, check out the impressive sand sculpture and car show extravaganza.